-Millstreet Capital partner Jeffrey Growney, whose 8th-ranked credit fund generated annualized returns of 12.4% since its With the June CPI numbers show-Taunch more than a decade ago, sees stress building ing no letup in inflation across the in this space in which his fund invests.
-"Spreads between 10-year Treasurys as we head toward recession by the and junk bonds had held end of the year." fairly steady around 375 bps, even after the Fed's loar" ho initial rate hike this y - Jeffrey Growney, Millstreet Capital observed.
-But with turning more hawki face of unrelenting and with recession % to 2%, and he by the end of the year." growing, spreads have be surprised if This is evident in the S&P pushed out to 475 bps and they eventually surpass US High-Yield Corporate are likely to widen further the secular average of 5%.
-Bond Index, which has lost as financial conditions of "With the June CPI nummore than 10% in little more these highly leveraged bers showing no letup in than five months in 2022. companies deteriorate. inflation across the board,' (See graph above.)
-With Growney expects "things little reason to believe the could become very ugly as fallout will decelerate as we head toward recession increased from an extremeinterest rates continue to board, things could become very ugly rise, junk bond investors may be looking at a 20% loss by the end of 2022.
+Millstreet Capital partner Jeffrey Growney, whose 8th-ranked credit fund generated annualized returns of 12.4% since its Taunch more than a decade ago, sees stress building in this space in which his fund invests.
+"Spreads between 10-year Treasurys and junk bonds had held fairly steady around 375 bps, even after the Fed's initial rate hike this year," he observed.
+But with the Fed turning more hawkish in the face of unrelenting inflation, and with recession fears growing, spreads have pushed out to 475 bps and are likely to widen further as financial conditions of these highly leveraged companies deteriorate.

+Growney observes default rates have already increased from an extremely low 1.5% to 2%, and he wouldn't be surprised if they eventually surpass the secular average of 5% "With the June CPI numbers showing no letup in inflation across the board," Growney expects "things could become very ugly as we head toward recession by the end of the year."